sylxforce-dev/qwen-local-code-eval/local-quant-benchmark.md

 The 7B Q6_K model deviated from restrictive instructions in some earlier tests by adding framework conventions such as `HTTPException`, and broke entirely under extreme algorithmic density (`schedule_jobs`).
 However, the `/orders` test proved it can follow strict architectural constraints exactly when the complexity is balanced.
 The 7B model acts as a highly capable specialist, capable of both strict and convention-driven behavior depending on the constraint density.

 ## 6. The ~4-bit tier demonstrates retained capability; hardware is the limiting factor
-The 27B ~4-bit configuration produced correct, instruction-exact code in all complex tests (`TaskBot`, `/orders`, `schedule_jobs`).
+The 27B ~4-bit configuration produced correct, instruction-exact code in all complex tests (`TaskBot`, `/orders`, `schedule_jobs`, and the `llama_cpp` meta-test).
 No fundamental code-generation failure was observed.
 Its practical limitation was throughput: approximately 1.6–2.6 tok/s with partial CPU offload on the 8GB VRAM / 16GB RAM test system.
 In this benchmark, the ~4-bit tier passed the correctness requirement but did not meet the throughput requirement for the intended high-volume workload on this hardware.

 ---